 In Fig.\,\ref{convergence}, we present the convergence performance of \textit{Algorithm 2}.
-For the inner loop, it can be seen that the minimum radar SINR for different angle errors and antenna numbers is monotonically increasing with the number of iteration index, which is consistent with the behaviour of the MM method.
-For instance, with $N=4$ and $\Delta\vartheta = 4^{\circ}$, the sensing SINR improves from 0.9 dB to 8.0 dB, highlighting the effectiveness of the proposed algorithm.
-Moreover, we note that the number of transceiver antennas has a minor impact on the convergence rate.
+For the inner loop, it can be seen that the minimum radar SINR for different angle errors and antenna numbers is monotonically increasing with the number of iterations, which is consistent with the behaviour of the MM method.
 In most cases, less than 6 iterations are sufficient.
-For the outer loop, the algorithm converges in approximately 4 iterations, which further confirms the rapid convengence and superiority of the proposed algorithm.
+For the outer loop, the algorithm converges in approximately 4 iterations, which confirms the rapid convergence and superiority of the proposed algorithm.